6 Foods for Glowing Skin

 | WRITTEN BY: Patricia Bannan, MS, RDN

 If you are looking for a more natural way of achieving a healthy glow, adjusting your diet should be one of the first places you start.
-What you eat can affect the way your skin looks a lot more than you think.
+What you eat can affect your skin a lot more than you think.
 Diet can play a role in a number of skin issues, such as:

 • Acne